 The health insurance premium tax credits can make individual health insurance more affordable for many Americans.
 You are eligible for a tax credit if your earnings fall between certain income limits and you are not offered qualified, affordable coverage through an employer or government program.
 In this article, we’ll take a look at the health insurance premium tax credit income limits in 2016.

 Note - This blog post is based off our new infographic, 7 Truths About The Cost of Health Insurance In America.
-Check out the full infographic here.

 About Health Insurance Premium Tax Credits